sebrandon1/cnf-certsuite-operator/README.md

 The Operator registers a CRD in the cluster: `CnfCertificationSuiteRun`.

-In order to fire up the CNF Certification Suite, the user must create a CnfCertificationSuiteRun CR, also informally referred as Run CR, which has to be created with a Config Map containing the cnf certification suites configuration, and a Secret containing the preflight suite credentials.
+In order to fire up the Certification Suite, the user must create a CnfCertificationSuiteRun CR, also informally referred as Run CR, which has to be created with a Config Map containing the cnf certification suites configuration, and a Secret containing the preflight suite credentials.
-**Note:** All resources mentioned above should be created in the operator's installation namespace (by default `cnf-certsuite-operator`)
+**Note:** All resources mentioned above should be created in the operator's installation namespace (by default `certsuite-operator`)

 See resources relationship diagram: